warashibetrader/warashibetrader.github.io/_posts/2022-02-25-feature-list.md

 Here is an up-to-date list of some of the more interesting features on [Transact](https://transactcc.github.io/):

+#### Objectives

+1. Vertically integrate payments processing, from merchants and invoicing, all the way to customers and receipts.

+2. Do so in a secure way.
+End-to-end encrypt everything that can be end-to-end encrypted.
+At the time of writing, this means that Transacts servers have access to _nothing_, other than your chosen display name - which everyone has access to.

+3. Do so in a way that makes adoption seamless, usage effortless, and everything as fast as possible.

+4. Everything which is free to maintain is free to use.
+Client code is open source and auditable.

 #### Main features

 1. Transact supports multiple assets curated for energy efficiency, speed, and low network fees: Nano, Banano, Solana, Stellar, and Algorand.